mastry/simple-blockchain/README.md

 ## Running the tests

+Automated tests are located in the tests folder.
+Ther you will find a test script for simple-blockchain and one for server.

+* simple-blockchain.test.js
+* server.test.js

-Automated tests are located in tests/simple-blockchain.test.js.
-You can run that file with node directly.
+You can run each of these with node directly.
+For example...

 ```bash
 node test/simple-blockchain.test.js
 ```

-This will dsply results similar to this:
+This will display results similar to this:
 ```
 TAP version 13
 # Block